syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Installation-Errors.md

 ### Suggested solution

-You can purchase a new license [here](https://www.syncfusion.com/sales/products), or please contact your account administrator or send an email to <clientrelations@syncfusion.com>, or you can contact our sales team at <salessupport@syncfusion.com>.
+You can purchase a new license [here](https://www.syncfusion.com/sales/products), or please contact your account administrator or send an email to <clientrelations@syncfusion.com> to have a license assigned to you, or you can contact our sales team at <salessupport@syncfusion.com>.

 ## Unable to install because of another installation